AquasTrade/aquastrade-contracts/docs/ARCHITECTURE.md

 1. AccessControl is implemented instead of Ownable. `DEFAUL_ADMIN_ROLE` is set to the deployer, while `MINTER` and `BURNER` roles should be set to the IMA bridge contracts by the deployer.
 The `BURNER` role should be set to the RubyMaker too, so that fee tokens can be burned.
 2. Only the IMA bridge can mint tokens and IMA Bridge and the RubyMaker contract can burn tokens.

+### RubyNFTAdmin and RUBY NFTs

+Ruby implements a custom NFT architecture to offer a better UX and more benefits to the users.
+The NFTs could be "earned" in various different ways, and also NFTs could have different benefits - ranging from purely for PFP showcase purposes, to various utilities accross the platform (swap fee reductions, reward boosts, etc).

+Currently the NFT architecture involves three contracts:

+1. `RubyNFTAdmin.sol` - An admin contract that implements AMM trading fee deduction logic - if a user holds a RubyFreeSwapNFT, they're eligible for 0% fee AMM swaps.
+Additionally the RubyNFTAdmin contracts enables RubyProfileNFT minting (via implemented restricted minter logic).
+The `mintProfileNFT` function of the `RubyNFTAdmin.sol` contract is currently only being called from the `RubyRouter.sol` contract.
+2. `RubyProfileNFT.sol` - RubyProfileNFT, currently minted upon doing swaps/trading actions, minted from the `RubyRouter.sol` contract.
+3. `RubyFreeSwapNFT.sol` - RubyFreeSwapNFT - a utility NFT, used for providing fee free AMM swaps for it's holders.

+## Upgradeability:

+Some part of the Ruby contracts architecture is upgradeable.
+This is achieved by using the `TransparentUpgradeableProxy.sol` proxy and the `RubyProxyAdmin.sol` contract.
+The upgradeability is not explicitly implemented in the contracts, but it's achieved automatically in the deployment scripts (by using the hardhat-deploy library).

+The following contracts are deployed to be upgradeable:
+- `UniswapV2Router02.sol`
+- `RubyNFTAdmin.sol`
+- `RubyRouter.sol`
+- `RubyFreeSwapNFT.sol`
+- `RubyProfileNFT.sol`
+# TODO: Make all the other contracts upgradeable

 ## Forked codebases: